austinjbaber/dogpi/cad/README.md

 - Clearances are tuned parametrically, not guaranteed for every printer, material, layer height, or shrink rate.
 Print a small fit test or be prepared to adjust `fit` in gradual steps.
-- The front tabs are rigid locating features, not flexing snaps.
-PETG can add toughness and impact tolerance, but it does not remove the need to tune tab and nut-pocket clearances for a particular printer.
-PLA can also be used.
+- The closure is intended to print in PLA.
+The front tabs are rigid locating features rather than flexing snaps; tune tab and nut-pocket clearances for the specific printer and filament.
+PETG is also suitable when additional impact toughness is desired.
 - The default captive-nut pockets assume a 4.8 mm across-flats, 2.0 mm thick M2.5 nut with 0.25 mm modelled clearance.
-Supplied nuts vary; measure them.
+Exact hardware dimensions can vary, measure before printing.
 - The OLED opening and 30.4 × 28.5 mm hole pattern fit only matching modules.
   Connector position, PCB outline, and glass placement vary among SH1106 boards.
 - The 12.2 mm button holes assume a nominal 12 mm mounting barrel.
 Panel buttons